datacities/datacities.github.io/README.md

 # 🌍 City Data Strategies

-This repository collects and documents data strategies from cities around the world.
+This repository collects and documents data strategies from cities around the world and displays them on this [website](https://datacities.github.io/).
 The goal is to create a reference and source of inspiration for other cities looking to establish or refine their data strategies.

 ---